 The circuit is shown in Figure 1, and it is a reasonably conventional design.
 Connections are provided for the Internal SIM (published elsewhere on the Project Pages), and filtering is provided for RF protection (R1, C2).
-The input is via a 4.7uF bipolar cap, as this provides lots of capacitance in a small size.
-Because of the impedance, little or no degradation of sound will be apparent.
-A polyester cap may be used if you prefer - 1uF with the nominal 22k input impedance will give a -3dB frequency of 7.2Hz, which is quite low enough for any sub.
+The input is via a 10µF electrolytic (or you can use a 4.7µF bipolar cap if preferred).
+A polyester cap may be used if you prefer - 1µF with the nominal 22k input impedance will give a -3dB frequency of 7.2Hz, which is quite low enough for any sub.

 The Class-A driver is again conventional, and uses a Miller stabilisation cap.
 This component should be either a 500V ceramic or a polystyrene device for best linearity.
-The collector load uses the bootstrap principle rather than an active current sink, as this is cheaper and very reliable (besides, I like the bootstrap principle :-)
+I've tested 50V NP0/ C0G ceramics at 500V without any sign of leakage or failure, but with up to ±70V supplies the cap will be subjected to as much as 100V RMS.
+The collector load uses the bootstrap principle rather than an active current sink, as this is cheaper and very reliable (besides, I like the bootstrap principle ).